usnistgov/FIPS201/_FIPS201/federation.md

 While it is possible to process a PIV credential belonging to a different agency, federation is the recommended way for an agency to accept and process PIV credentials from other agencies.

-There are many benefits to using a federation protocol to present a PIV credential.
-For example, while the attributes within a PIV credential are fixed as part of the certificate, the attributes associated with a federation assertion can be adapted to the needs of the RP.
-This can take the form of selective disclosure of attributes, per-provider identifiers to preserve privacy, and additional attributes that are not available from the PIV credential itself.
-The identifier in the assertion IdP can be stable across multiple certificates over time, even against different authenticators associated with the same subscriber.
-Additionally, processing of a federation protocol is simpler for the RP, which no longer has to validate or manage the often complex certificate revocation lists associated with the PIV certificate.
+Benefits of using a federation protocol to present a PIV credential include:

+Federation attributes:  The assertion attributes are more dynamic in nature than the fixed attributes in PIV credentials.
+They can be adapted to the needs of the RP and further tailored (e.g., selective disclosure of attributes per-provider to preserve privacy).

+Stable identifier:      The identifier in the assertion IdP is stable across multiple certificates over time and can be associated with all of the subscriber's authenticators.

+Simplicity:             Processing of a federation protocol is simpler for the RP, as credential validation and management is tasked to the credential issuer/IdP.
 This is further exemplified by the use of federation technologies to provide authentication and authorization to mobile applications, smart devices, and other non-traditional applications.